pranjalis24/First-data-science-blog/README.md

 	•	Detailed a specific project undertaken during the course, including objectives, methodologies, and results.
 	•	Emphasized the practical applications of data science and the impact of the project on real-world problems.

 This blog reflects my passion for data science and my dedication to mastering this dynamic field.
 I hope it inspires others to embark on their own data science journeys and explore the endless possibilities it offers.

-You can read the full blog post here: Beyond Boarding Passes: The Data Chronicles of SFO’s Travelers - https://medium.com/@ap.8892/beyond-boarding-passes-the-data-chronicles-of-sfos-travelers-e3c2badfd222

-To read and collaborate further on findings.
 Anticipating support :)